OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 ![Lower nav laptop and desktop](assets/readme_images/lower-nav-laptop-desktop.png)

 * At the bottom of each page, there is a lower navigation section providing contact information, opening hours, and a newsletter subscription form, and updates on today's truck location.
-All with Aria-labels for screenreaders.
+All with Aria-labels for screen readers.
-    Also on phones and tablets there is a tel function for calls and an mailto function that opens up you preferred mailservice creating a new mail.
-Works on phones, tablets, latops and desktops.
+    Also on phones and tablets there is a tel function for calls and an mailto function that opens up you preferred mail service creating a new mail.
+Works on phones, tablets, laptops and desktops.

 #### Footer
 ![Socials bar](assets/readme_images/social-bar.png)

 - The footer contains icons as links to all our social media websites, and will open in new tabs as you click on them.
-And for the visually impaired waffle fanatics using a screenreader the aria-labels will help with navigation of the site
+And for the visually impaired waffle fanatics using a screen reader the aria-labels will help with navigation of the site

 ## Technologies